ROCm/HIP/docs/understand/programming_model.rst

   :description: This chapter explains the HIP programming model, the contract
                 between the programmer and the compiler/runtime executing the code, how it maps to the hardware.
-  :keywords: AMD, ROCm, HIP, CUDA, API design
+  :keywords: ROCm, HIP, CUDA, API design, programming model

+.. _programming_model:

 *******************************************************************************
 HIP programming model